inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Why my thoughts are my own, when they are in, but when they are out they are another's.
-		 -- Susanna Martin, executed for witchcraft, 1681 This will be a memorable month -- no matter how hard you try to forget it.
+		 -- Susanna Martin, executed for witchcraft, 1681 This will be a rable month -- no matter how hard you try to forget it.
 As the trials of life continue to take their toll, remember that there is always a future in Computer Maintenance.
 		-- National Lampoon, "Deteriorata"